chanjunweimy/abp_plugin_with_ui/README.md

 1. Setup the project once: Ran ``Update-Database`` and ``Yarn``
 2. Run ``addPlugin.ps1`` located in the root level.
 3. Now [Run the Host](README.md#run-the-host) then [Run the UI](README.md#run-the-ui)

-### How it works
-1. The backend (Host) plugin architecture system made use of the ASP.NET Boilerplate template.
-2. The frontend (UI) plugin is developed using multiple angular4+ applications.
-When the plugin is done, we need to compile and build the UI to get the minified js, html, css and assets files.
-Then, put the plugin-ui into the main ui wwwroot folder and use a hosting-server to run the UI.
-Then, voila, we can now use the plugin.

-### How do we add the plugin
-1. Firstly, we need a json file that states the name of the plugin, the folder name that holds all the backend dlls, the suburl needed by the plugin.
-You can see example at [/aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.Demoplugin.json](./aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.Demoplugin.json)
-2. We need to build the Angular UI, zip them, then embed into a plugin dll, which in our case is the *.Web.Core.dll, see: [/aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.DemoPlugin.Web.Core.csproj](./aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.DemoPlugin.Web.Core.csproj)
-3. After building the project, you can copy and paste a [json](./aspnet-core/Todo.DemoPlugin/Todo.DemoPlugin.Web.Core/Todo.Demoplugin.json) file along with the *.dll files into ``/aspnet-core/src/Todo.MainProject.Web.Host/PlugIns``
-4. We can automate the process using powershell as shown in [/aspnet-core/Todo.DemoPlugin/Todo.DemoPluginDeploy.ps1](./aspnet-core/Todo.DemoPlugin/Todo.DemoPluginDeploy.ps1)
-5. On the UI side, the main UI will automatically detect if there are any added plugin and download them.
-The downloader is written in C#.
-You can find it in ``/plugin-downloader/``
-6. After adding the plugin, whenever the plugin is updated, we just need to replace the *.dll.

 ### FAQ
 1. Can we use ``yarn start`` or ``npm start`` instead of running ``ng build`` and ``dotnet run``?